BryceFuller/Alz-Finders/README.md

 ### (2)   Multi-Modality Cascaded CNNs

-$\rightarrow$ Purpose: We want to build a model combines the features learned from both the PET scan and MRI scans.
+Purpose: We want to build a model combines the features learned from both the PET scan and MRI scans.

-$\bullet$ For each of the 27 blocks, we will run the corresponding MRI and PET outputs through a series of 2D CNN's.
+* For each of the 27 blocks, we will run the corresponding MRI and PET outputs through a series of 2D CNN's.

-$\bullet$ The outputs of all 27 2D-CNN's are then fed into a fully-connected layer followed by a softmax layer.
+* The outputs of all 27 2D-CNN's are then fed into a fully-connected layer followed by a softmax layer.

-$\bullet$ The output of the softmax layer is the class likelihoods.
+* The output of the softmax layer is the class likelihoods.